Algebraic Weaves and Braid Varieties: Algebraic Weaves, Morphisms, and Correspondences

 \item[(b)] The output variables of each 3-, 6-, or 4-valent vertex are determined by the input variables. \end{itemize} \end{prop}

 \begin{proof} It follows from the proof of Lemma \ref{lem:slide triangular} that the equation $B_i(z)U=\widetilde{U}B_i(z')$ uniquely determines $\widetilde{U}$ and $z'$ for given $z$ and $U$.
-Therefore, for (a) it is sufficient to consider the yellow lines near trivalent vertices, cups, and caps.
+This establishes Part (a) near a virtual vertex.
+It remains to consider the yellow segments near trivalent vertices, cups, and caps.
+We verify both Part (a) and Part (b) in the necessary cases, as follows: